Athletics at the 2020 Summer Olympics – Men's 10,000 metres: Qualification

 A National Olympic Committee (NOC) could enter up to 3 qualified athletes in the men's 10,000 metres event if all athletes meet the entry standard or qualify by ranking during the qualifying period.
 (The limit of 3 has been in place since the 1930 Olympic Congress.)
 The qualifying standard is 27:28.00.
 This standard was "set for the sole purpose of qualifying athletes with exceptional performances unable to qualify through the IAAF World Rankings pathway."
 The world rankings, based on the average of the best five results for the athlete over the qualifying period and weighted by the importance of the meet, will then be used to qualify athletes until the cap of 27 is reached.
 Because more than 27 athletes (after applying the 3-per-NOC limit) have met the qualifying standard, the world rankings are not used.

 The qualifying period was originally from 1 January 2019 to 29 June 2020.
 Due to the COVID-19 pandemic, the period was suspended from 6 April 2020 to 30 November 2020, with the end date extended to 29 June 2021.
 The qualifying time standards could be obtained in various meets during the given period that have the approval of the IAAF.
 Both indoor and outdoor meets were eligible for qualifying.
 The most recent Area Championships may be counted in the ranking, even if not during the qualifying period.

 NOCs cannot use their universality place in the 10,000 metres.

 Men's 10,000 m

 Entry number: initial target of 27.
 30 runners qualified by Entry standard.
 5 runners withdrew before the race.

 Competition format

 The event consists of a single race.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows: